GeekRRK/GeekRRK.github.io/_posts/2015-12-21-Interaction between OC and html[JS].md

 }
 ```

-### 3. Invoke OC from html（Response the invoke from hyperlinks）
+### 3. Invoke OC from html（Response the invocation from hyperlinks）
 ```objective-c
 //YES if the web view should begin loading content; otherwise, NO.
 - (BOOL)webView:(UIWebView *)webView